How to Get Around Newspaper Paywalls in 2019 (UPDATED 5/2)

 After quickly analyzing the article, Outline extracts the text giving you the article in full:

-This paywall bypass is typically effective on The Washington Post, The New Yorker, and the New York Times, The Wall Street Journal, Financial Times, Bloomberg, and many regional papers.
+This paywall bypass is typically effective on The Washington Post, The New Yorker, and the New York Times, The Wall Street Journal (no longer supported by Outline), Financial Times, Bloomberg, Telecompaper, and many regional papers.

 Let’s use the following article as an example: